yh-luo/webviewtube/README.md

 ### Configure the player

-To configure the player, pass a `WebviewtubeOptions` to the player.
+Pass a `WebviewtubeOptions` to configure the player.

 ```dart
 final options = const WebviewtubeOptions(
     forceHd: true,